DavidKendall/davidkendall.github.io/README.md

-# Operating systems fundamentals
+# David Kendall

-This repository contains the source of the module website for
+This repository contains the source of the teaching and research website for
-<a href="http://davidkendall.github.io/kf4005"> Operating systems fundamentals</a>
+<a href="http://davidkendall.github.io/www">David Kendall</a>.